SmokePigDad/rpg-mcp-servers/README.md

    **Note**:
    - Replace `PATH_TO_YOUR_PROJECT` with the actual absolute path to the `rpg-mcp-servers` directory on your system.
 For example, if you cloned it to `C:\projects\rpg-mcp-servers`, then `cwd` for `game-state-server` would be `C:/projects/rpg-mcp-servers/game-state-server`.
    - The `alwaysAllow` arrays list tools that Roo Code can use without explicit user permission each time.
 You can customize this list.
+   - The `start_combat` tool was present in your `mcp_settings.json` for `rpg-combat-engine-server` and has been added to this example.
+Ensure this tool is actually implemented in the server.

-5. **Create a custom mode** for the AI Dungeon Master (e.g., using a `dungeon-master-mode.json` configuration) to interact with these servers through Roo.
+5. **Create a custom mode** for the AI Dungeon Master (e.g., using a `dungeon-master-mode.json` configuration within the [AI Dungeon Experiment](https://github.com/Mnehmos/AI-Dungeon-Experiment) repository) to interact with these servers through Roo.

 ## Usage